Table of Contents

 The Severity Of The Injury Sustained

-If your injury is minor, you should file a personal injury claim to recover the damages you are owed.
-Doing so is the best way to get recompensed as soon as possible and move onward.
-Alternatively, if your injuries are severe, such as amputations or permanent disabilities that may affect your daily life in the long run, filing a lawsuit is the way to go.
-Winning a lawsuit can guarantee you are well compensated for future losses.
+If your injury is minor, you should file a personal injury claim for an opportunity to pursue potential damages.
+Doing so is often the preferred way to resolve the legal matter as soon as possible and move onward.
+Alternatively, if your injuries are severe, such as amputations or permanent disabilities that may affect your daily life in the long run, you should consider filing a lawsuit.
+Doing so may help you seek compensation for future losses.

 The Liable Party Is Clear/Unclear